What would it be like to watch your social media platform come to life? Women Love Tech contributor Ruby Feneley found out.

 The trouble with love is: Do women and men want different things from Bumble?

-The party was advertised on the Bumble network as a “female-led event”.
-In fact, many women I spoke to were surprised to find men there at all and few had come in hopes of finding a date.
+The party was advertised on the Bumble network as a “female-led event.”
+In fact, many women I spoke to were surprised to find men there at all, and few had come in hopes of finding a date.

 She said it’s easy for her to meet men but challenging to meet women, particularly women who are actively looking to make new friends.

-As we spoke to Katie numerous men approached us causing awkward lags in the conversation.
+As we spoke to Katie, numerous men approached us, causing awkward lags in the conversation.
 Two men, *Tim, a voice-over actor, and *Mark, a marketing manager, were exasperated when we said we were there for work and BFF respectively.
 Mark seemed particularly irritated by the number of unavailable women at what he had thought was a dating night.
 He said: “I’ve spoken to so many women tonight who are married, BFF doesn’t make sense to me.
 I feel like guys only bother using an app if we’re looking for love, or you know, a connection.
 All these women I’ve spoken to are like ‘yeah well my husbands at home’ – why aren’t they with their husband on Valentine’s day??”
-I suggested that some couples don’t care about Valentine’s Day to which he replied instantly, “So you think they’d cheat?”
+I suggested that some couples don’t care about Valentine’s Day to which he replied hopefully, “So you think they’d cheat?”

 Another man, Tim, a lawyer, expressed similar skepticism and frustration.
 “I’m here for a dating party, all the girls here are either working or looking for friends, who can be bothered with that?”

 On Bumble, you can instigate a conversation with someone you’re interested in and simply delete them or stop replying if they fall short of expectations.
 The Domino Party had no such filter.
 Men hovered at the edges of groups, passively waiting to be acknowledged or making loud interjections.
 I noticed the way that conversations reset as men joined us.
-We would stop talking about work, ex-boyfriends and friends to politely interview the new male subject.
+We would stop talking about work, ex-boyfriends, and friends to interview the new male subject.
 Inevitably he would disappear once he realised nobody in the group was looking for romance.

 Social Media Brought to Life

-In many ways the Bumble Domino Effect Party felt like observing the dynamics of social IRL.
+In many ways, the Bumble Domino Effect Party felt like observing the dynamics of social IRL.
 Instagram models and influencers floated around posing for photos.
-By the end of the evening the VIP section was full of models hunched over iphones posting content, transformed from a decadent party space to a remote office for the spectacularly photogenic and well-dressed.
+By the end of the evening, the VIP section was full of models hunched over iPhones posting content, transformed from a decadent party space to a remote office for the spectacularly photogenic and well-dressed.
 Meanwhile, groups of nervous professional women mingled while men flittered from group to group like the app’s proverbial bees.

 I asked Katie if she felt she’d made friends.
 She said she’s definitely got “some good leads” and had exchanged numbers with several women.
 Most of them she said, were transplants like herself.
 We follow each other on Instagram and walk to the bus stop together.
 Katie opens her phone, “Oh my god” she rolls her eyes.
-“Just got a happy Valentine’s Day message from my ex boyfriend” she sighs, “typical”.
+“Just got a happy Valentine’s Day message from my ex-boyfriend” she sighs, “typical”.

-If there is anything to be learnt from the popularity of Bumble’s BFF, it is that dating should feel friendlier.
+If there is anything to be learned from the popularity of Bumble’s BFF, it is that dating should feel friendlier.
 After all, why shouldn’t dating be as fun and friendly as meeting a new acquaintance?